 - Facilitated the removal of the child from the US previously

-No Risk of Abduction
+No-Risk of Abduction

 Protect the Children

 There have been many remedies to combat international child abductions.
 Protecting your child is the most important thing, and you should be aware of the aid the federal and state laws provide you.
 If you have remaining questions about international abduction or if you fear your children may be in danger of international abduction, please call our office to set up a FREE 30-minute consultation with one of our expert attorneys.
 Our attorneys understand that every family is unique, and we want to help serve and protect the children of our communities.
-Thank you for your attention to today’s blog.
+I appreciate your attention to today’s blog.